madelenfoss/frendo-pet-adoption/README.md

 Mobile and desktop version.
 Adoption pages for dogs, cats, birds and bunnies with data fetched from Sanity, with the possibility to click on each animal to open a new page with more information about the pet.
+Main page slideshow displaying images of the animals and the surrounding environment.